novaua/ExternalSort/README.md

 15637. abandonee birdhouse
 <...>
 ```
-The output text in file now is sorted alphabetically first by the second column of words then by number or words id.
+The output text in file now is sorted alphabetically first by the second column of the words then by number or the words id.
 Thanks for reading and happy hacking!